-The moisture barrier (Figure 3) is glued to the door using a nonhardening, tar-like sealant.
+The moisture barrier (Figure 3) is glued to the door using a non-hardening, tar-like sealant.
 You can remove the moisture barrier by simply peeling it away from the door.
 Go slowly so that you don't rip the barrier and be careful not to get any of that sticky adhesive on your nice clean upholstery!
 Once you have peeled off the moisture barrier, lay it somewhere out of the way with the adhesive side facing up.
 (If the adhesive becomes contaminated with dirt or dust, this will reduce its effectiveness and make it more difficult to stick the barrier back on later.)

-Reach inside the door and lift the window up a bit so you can reach the two small metal clips in the white plastic window bracket.
-Using a flat head screwdriver or a hook tool, pull each clip to the side to remove it from the bracket.
-Be careful not to lose the clips - you will need to re-install them later.
-After removing the clips, you can disengage the glass from the window bracket.
+Reach inside the door and lift the window up a bit so you can reach the top of the white plastic window bracket.
+(If the window does not move up easily or if it stops before you can lift it high enough, hold the window switch in the "up" position for a couple of seconds and then try again.)
+You will notice that a little nub on the window bracket is latched into a hole in the glass.
+While using a screwdriver or a probing tool of some type to push this nub back, lift on the glass to disengage it from the window bracket.
 Raise the glass all the way to the top of the door and secure it by using tape or a wedge.
-(If you use tape, masking or painter's tape works best for this because it does not leave a sticky residue behind.
-Run a few strips from the inside of the glass over the top of the door frame to the outside of the glass.
+(If you use tape, masking or painter's tape works well for this because it does not leave a sticky residue behind - run a few strips from the inside of the glass over the top of the door frame to the outside of the glass.
 Taping the front and rear edges of the glass to the window frame will also work.)